Ketamine: From Anesthetic to Abuse and Mental Health Treatment

 While extremely oversimplified, the chart below gives us an idea of how parents and metabolites are excreted via urine.
 We can see at the far-left side of our timeline (we’ll call that the “onset” of the window of detection), the level of parent substance being excreted is much higher than the metabolite.
 Then about halfway through our timeline, we see equal amounts of parent and metabolite.
 Lastly, toward the “outset” of our window of detection we can still detect the metabolite, but the parent has fallen below the concentration needed for detection.
 So, for example, when testing for Fentanyl we will be able to detect Norfentanyl – its metabolite – for a much longer period of time after use than the parent Fentanyl.

-Crucial Confirmations: The Importance of Lab Testing in Drugs of Abuse Screening
+Crucial Confirmations: The Importance of Lab Testing

-Crucial Confirmations: The Importance of Lab Testing in Drugs of Abuse Screening
+Crucial Confirmations: The Importance of Lab Testing

 While instant urine tests for drugs of abuse have improved tremendously over the years, the simple fact that it is still just a method of screening tells us that there are some limitations in the amount of information that they provide.
 Here we will discuss some of the obvious (and less obvious) reasons why laboratory confirmations should be considered a crucial part of your testing program.